EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 3. System updates waitlist entry status to "notified"
 4. System displays notification to student
 5. Student can enrol directly from the notification
-6. If student enrolls, system updates waitlist entry status to "enrolled"
+6. If student enrols, system updates waitlist entry status to "enroled"
 7. If student doesn't enrol within 24 hours, system may offer the slot to the next student

 ## Integration with Cart